 All of this is known as Bosch ABS Cornering and is the most revolutionary solution to be applied to the bike since the invention of the bike itself.
 Making a “panic stop” while at full lean, without crashing, may seem like science-fiction.
 And yet it is reality.
 Here and now, with the latest generation of Ducati bikes.

 Braking systems have always developed in accordance with evolutions in bike performance.
 The late 60s brought a turning point, with the arrival of the hydraulic disc, destined to become the definitive, untouchable solution.
 From then on, only refinements were needed, to make the brake disc more powerful (radial callipers) and manageable.
-Right up to ABS, the greatest step in terms of safety.
+Right up to ABS, the greatest step ahead in terms of safety.

-The ST4 S was the first Ducati to have it and, from then on, braking systems took a new direction, comprising increasingly precise sensors, electronics and algorithms that brought the braking system to its current state-of-the-art level.
+The ST4 S was the first Ducati to have it and, from then on, braking systems took a new direction, with increasingly precise sensors, electronics and algorithms that brought the braking system to its current state-of-the-art level.
 A level that sees artificial intelligence override the human brain, especially when it comes to braking at full lean.
 Truly the final frontier of technology, the light that illuminates the final black hole of active safety.